ashutoshmjain/gita/src/how.md

 `arjun uvaach` -> `Arjuna` spoke ..

 `Arjuna` was a friend and life-long student of `Krishna`.
 His voice stands for the questions we mortals have when tested and confused.
-And also the magical discernment after `Krishna` unveiled the knowledge unto him.
+And also the magical discernment once `Krishna` unveiled the knowledge unto him.
 Their conversation, amidst the battlefield, is among the most potent narratives ever penned down - `Bhagvad Gita` - gods' song!

 At the end of this conversation, `Arjuna` said (`uvaach`)